Psheikomaniac/advancedWishlist/docs/advancedWishlist/wishlist-store-api.md

 ## Overview

-Die Store API stellt alle Endpunkte für das Frontend bereit.
-Alle Endpoints folgen RESTful-Prinzipien und nutzen JSON für Request/Response.
+The Store API provides all endpoints for the frontend.
+All endpoints follow RESTful principles and use JSON for request/response.

 ## Authentication